facebookresearch/NeuralCompression/README.md

 Some of the code may from other repositories and include other licenses.
 Please read all code files carefully for details.

-Model weights may be released on another license.

 ## Cite

 If you use code for a paper reimplementation.
 If you would like to also cite